 "I felt very privileged at the time.
-It was a little bit [like learning] Chinese to cope with both a new profession where everything is new, and then they are telling you to turn your building to the sun and where to put the bathrooms.
+It was a little bit [like learning] Chinese to cope with both a new profession where everything is new and then they are telling you to turn your building to the sun and where to put the bathrooms.
 We were exposed to this," says Messinas.

 But it wasn't just Israel that influenced his career: Egypt too, specifically a meeting with Hassan Fat'hi, a famous Egyptian architect who was working with Adobe bricks.

 "I was so excited about Hassan's work, I went to meet him in Cairo.
 This was a year before he died.
 It was amazing...
 I wanted him to tell me the big secret about architecture.
 He tells me Egypt will work out its problems the minute people will start to have fewer kids.
-I thought, that's a dumb thing to say.
+I thought that's a dumb thing to say.
 It took me about 10 years to understand what he was talking about," says Messinas.

 Now stationed in Israel, with his wife and three daughters, Messinas says he is "building an environment and community consciousness.
-I realise that despite what we learned [about green building], one cannot have a real ecological community without the community being committed to it."
+I realize that despite what we learned [about green building], one cannot have a real ecological community without the community being committed to it."

 Building the green promise.

-With about 10 green building projects completed and in design stage in Greece, Messinas now looks to Israel to create a green building revolution.
+With about 10 green building projects completed and in the design stage in Greece, Messinas now looks to Israel to create a green building revolution.
 Unlike the massive skyscrapers being built in Dubai and other Middle East cities, Messinas sees green building more modestly.
-And although he works with it, he is critical of the green building LEED standards, which in many cases deplete massive amounts of resources per square meter, only so the structure can be labelled "green."
+And although he works with it, he is critical of the green building LEED standards, which in many cases deplete massive amounts of resources per square meter, only so the structure can be labeled "green."

-Active in environmental organizations, he is president of the NGO HELIOS for Sustainable Development, is president of the NGO ECOWEEK, which is active in Greece, Cyprus and Israel, and is a founding member and board member of the Association for Holistic Architecture and Ecological Building in Greece.
+Active in environmental organizations, he is president of the NGO HELIOS for Sustainable Development, is president of the NGO ECO WEEK, which is active in Greece, Cyprus and Israel, and is a founding member and board member of the Association for Holistic Architecture and Ecological Building in Greece.